-This expanded program is designed to allow highly qualified students the opportunity for acceptance into Franciscan Missionaries of Our Lady University's 28-month PA program (professional phase) after successfully mastering the initial 3-3.5 years of biology-human medicine curriculum (pre-professional phase).
-This program shortens the total amount of time to receive an MMS: Physician Assistant degree by 6 months to 1 year.
-Ultimately, these students will graduate with both a Bachelor of Science Degree in Biology-Human Medicine Track (conferred the 2nd semester of the PA program) and a Master of Medical Science degree in Physician Assistant studies.
+The Accelerated 3+2 Pathway to Physician Assistant (3+2 PA) Studies is designed to allow highly qualified students to shorten the time required to become a PA.
+Students in this pathway have the opportunity to apply to Franciscan Missionaries of Our Lady University's 28-month PA program (professional phase) after successfully mastering the initial 3-3.5 years of the BS in Biology-Human Medicine curriculum (pre-professional phase).
+The traditional Biology-Human Medicine curriculum is completed in four years; this pathway shortens the time required to receive an MMS: Physician Assistant degree by 6 months to 1 year.

 Students in this track will not have guaranteed entrance into FranU’s PA program but will be identified as Accelerated 3+2 applicants.
 Students must fulfill all the requirements necessary for admission to the program.

-Our biology faculty members are highly-skilled professionals with extensive content expertise and a passion to teach students how to apply scientific knowledge to their future careers.
+FranU’s forensic science and biology faculty members are highly skilled professionals with extensive subject area expertise and a passion to teach students how to apply scientific knowledge to their future careers in forensic science and beyond.

 The mission of the Biology Program at Franciscan Missionaries of Our Lady University is to create quality educational experiences in all areas of biology and chemistry, especially those integral to the health of the population.
 The core principles of scientific inquiry and ethics serve to integrate coursework throughout the curriculum.